google/comprehensive-rust/src/exercises/concurrency/chat-app.md

 `src/main.rs` file.
 In this project, we need two binaries.
 One for the client, and one for the server.
 You could potentially make them two separate Cargo projects, but we are going to put them in a single Cargo project with two binaries.
-For this to work, the client and server code should go under `src/bin` (see the [documentation][7]).
+For this to work, the client and the server code should go under `src/bin` (see the [documentation][7]).

 Copy the following server and client code into `src/bin/server.rs` and `src/bin/client.rs`, respectively.
 Your task is to complete these files as described below.

 `src/bin/server.rs`: